QuatreCentQuatre/manageMe/README.md

 manageMe
 =======

+IMPORTANT NOTE: This repository has been archived and migrated to Bitbucket.

 Version - 3.1.0
 - Add function afterAllViewInitialize to have the possibility to trigger events after all view instances are created.